 In this team-based experiential assignment, you and your teammates will design, develop and facilitate a one-week learning module for your cohort in order to learn about designing and delivering facilitated learning experiences.
 For your week, your team will choose an appropriate learning resource (reading, video, etc), and design and facilitate both asynchronous and synchronous learning activities based on the facilitation practices discussed in the first weeks of the course.

-Your team will have a choice of topics to select from, or can suggest another facilitation-related topic.
+Your team will have a choice of topics or can suggest another facilitation-related topic.
 Additionally, your team can use any technology you prefer to deliver your week, or you can use a provided Moodle course shell & Collaborate rooms where you will have full instructional rights.

 There are 2 deliverables for this assignment.